-Recognized as one of the pioneers in community organization in the urban planning process and the 1960s women’s rights movement, Dorothy Senerchia served as a longtime urban planner for the New York City Department of City Planning from 1962 until her retirement in 1996.
-Noting that it was difficult for a woman to acquire a high position of authority in the 1960s, she was thrilled when she was offered a career in urban planning.
-During her tenure, she notably sat on the planning committee of the 1970 Women’s March in New York and served as a counselor for the Big Sisters Organization.
+Recognized as one of the pioneers in the field of community organization in the urban planning process and the 1960s women’s rights movement, Dorothy Senerchia served as a long-term urban planner for the New York City Department of City Planning from 1962 until her retirement in 1996.
+Given that it was difficult for a woman to acquire a position of authority in the 1960s, she was thrilled when she was offered a job in the field of urban planning.
+During those years, she also sat on the planning committee for the historic 1970 Women’s March for Equality in New York City.
+For 13 years, she served as a counsellor for the Big Sisters organization, mentoring young people, a practice which occupies a great deal of her time today.

-Earlier in her career, Ms. Senerchia was an administrative assistant at the Roger Stevens Development Corporation, the Inter-American Council and the Sheraton Corporation of America in New York between 1956 and 1961.
+Earlier in her career, between 1956 and 1961, Ms. Senerchia was an administrative assistant for the Roger Stevens Development Corporation, the Inter-American Council and the Sheraton Corporation of America in New York City.
 At the inception of her career in 1955, she taught at the Berlitz School of Languages in Florence, Italy, for one year.
-Certified in urban planning in New York for over four decades, she cites the highlights of her career to be the moments she was sent out into the community as a supervisor to teach New Yorkers how to fight city hall.
+Working as an urban planner in New York for almost four decades, she cites the highlight of her career to be the times she was sent out into the community as an organizer to teach New Yorkers how to “fight City Hall.”

-Born in Warwick, Rhode Island, Ms. Senerchia currently resides in New York.
-She has been the founder and co-founder of numerous organizations, and she enjoys spending time studying foreign languages, listening to music, traveling and practicing floral design.
+Born in Warwick, Rhode Island, Ms. Senerchia primarily resides in New York City.
+She has been the founder and co-founder of numerous organizations and currently studies foreign languages, travels and markets contemporary art.

 Contact Ms. Senerchia: